 Along these lines, feelings of anxiety and panic are such intense stressors, they trigger bodily reactions that are impossible to ignore or brush aside as insignificant or unimportant--in other words, you can't choose not to feel them!
 Anti-anxiety meds interact with your brain to help calm and control these physical reactions, but they do not address the root cause of your distress.
 This article helps you learn why you've acquired this condition, and how to eliminate it once and for all.

-First, try to understand that the core of panic and anxiety problems is connected to blocking or not feeling other emotions.
-In truth, if you'd been given the kind of attention as a child that comforted and soothed you when you experienced emotional pain, rather than forcing you to put those feelings away or disregard them (like your parental units did), you'd have learned how to self-soothe whenever difficult feelings emerged, and you wouldn't be wrestling with panic or anxiety attacks right now.
+First, try to understand that the core of panic and anxiety problems is connected to blocking or not feeling other emotions, and you've likely been doing this since you were very young.
+In truth, if you'd been given the kind of attention as a child that comforted and soothed you when you experienced emotional pain, rather than forcing you to put those feelings away or disregard them (as your parents did), you'd have learned how to self-soothe whenever difficult feelings emerged, and you wouldn't be wrestling with panic or anxiety attacks right now.